 Dr. Tracy A. Norris is a Chiropractor and is the only Chiropractor in Wichita Certified in McKenzie Diagnosis and Therapy® who treats neck pain.
 At Wichita Pain Center, we serve patients in and around the Wichita Kansas area, with Chiropractic care and we teach our patients to be able to self-assess and treat their own neck pain.
 We encourage active patient participation in their care in restoring neck function and reducing neck pain by using learned self-management protocols and prescribed, specific exercises to affect and gain control over your own neck symptoms.

+The most common cause of neck pain is mechanical pain.
 Each joint in the neck is a mechanical joint, that is held together with ligaments and moved about by muscular "levers".
 It functions mechanically, similar to car parts working together for a specific function.
 Mechanical neck pain occurs when two spinal bones are placed in a position that overstretches the joint ligaments, disc and other soft tissue.
 Pain produced from poor postural habits can cause this overstretching, however, this type of neck strain is easily avoided by changing positions or postural habits.
 Pain from this type of prolonged overstretching is called Postural Syndrome.
 However, sudden or severe strains can also cause an overload or compression on the spinal ligaments from being tackled in football or lifting weights, which can cause damage to the tendons and other soft tissues, which are pain sensitive tissues.
 The location of the damage significantly affects the intensity of pain that you feel.
 Disc damage including tears, bulges, herniation's and sequestrations can occur, all with different levels of pain and dysfunction.
 Acute neck pain due to a damaged disc can cause a person to not be able to move the neck or even be in a crooked position to get away from the damaged area and the pain.
 Treatment of mechanical issues as described above are designed to reduce any disturbance on this nature.
 When damaged joint tissue causes pain (including cervical discs) it is called a Derangement Syndrome.

 To understand how easily some mechanical pains can be produced, try bending your finger backwards until you feel a strain.
 Initially there is only a minor discomfort which will go away quickly once you remove the tension, without any damage to the tissue.
 However, if the bent finger is left in this overstretched position or even pushed into further stress or violently overstretched, pain will come about and if the stress is large enough, will eventually overstretch, tear and cause pain.
 This tearing results in aching which even continues after the stress is removed.
 The pain increases with movements performed in the "stressed" direction and pain reduces when the joint is moved the opposite direction.
 This is the basis of our ability to design a repetitive movement exercise that will reduce the stress and remodel damaged tissue, thereby reducing or eliminating pain and dysfunction.